 A course load of 9 credits per semester is considered full time for graduate students.
-Registration for more than 18 credits requires permission from the student's advisor, the associate dean, and the associate vice president for Academic Affairs.
+Registration for more than 12 credits requires permission from the student's advisor, the associate dean, and the associate vice president for Academic Affairs.
+Students in the Doctor of Physical Therapy program will occasionally be enrolled in up to 18 credits.